+UC, CSU

+Prerequisite: None

-Prerequisite: None Advisory: ENG-1A
+Advisory: ENG-1A

-Limitation on enrollment: Enrollment in the Honors Program Description: An introductory course designed for the non-art major.
+Description: An introductory course designed for the non-art major.
 The creative process and the diversity of styles, technique and media evident in various art forms throughout history and culture.
 Honors course offers an enriched experience for accelerated students through limited class size; seminar format; focus on primary texts; and application of higher level critical thinking skills.
 Students may not receive credit for both ART-6 and ART-6H.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass option.)